LDAWG-a11y/a11yWebApp/src/guides/accessible-basic-disclosure-widgets.md

 ### Accordion live demo

 Run the CodePen below to see a working example that actually looks like an accordion.
 Please note, I have added focus styles, hover styles and a Windows High Contrast Mode media query, but I have not tested the styles comprehensively, I built this example in CodePen and viewed it with FireFox, Edge (with forced colors emulation) and Safari on a Mac.
-In a real-world scenario, I would test this across multiple browsers, devices and operating systems, but the purpose of this guide was to demonstrate how to build a progressively enhanced accordion.
-So please do battle test my work if you intend on copying the code.
+In a real-world scenario, I would test this across multiple browsers, devices, viewports and operating systems, but the purpose of this guide was to demonstrate how to build a progressively enhanced accordion.
+So ensure you test on Windows, make it responsive and feel free to add some subtle animations, that won't distract or harm your users.

 <p class="codepen" data-height="300" data-theme-id="dark" data-default-tab="html,result" data-slug-hash="vYrdrxp" data-user="LDAWG-a11y" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/LDAWG-a11y/pen/vYrdrxp">